Loading... Please wait...

 Regency Silhouette, Lady Sarah Lennox,Maple birdseye Frame

 At the age of thirty-six we find her beautiful, gracious, witty, and humble; a model mother, being wooed by the Honorable George Napier.
 He had very little money, but poverty she did not mind now that she had found a peace for which she had long given up hoping.
 She married him in 1781.
-He was six foot two, exceedingly handsome, and as clever as he was good-looking.
-To bring up this family Sir George and Lady Sarah never had more than a thousand a year; but the high-spirited girl who, "if she had had a grain of artfulness in her," would have been Queen of England was quite content to manage and do without for the sake of her devoted husband.
+A tall man at six feet & 2 inches, most handsome, and as clever as he was good-looking.
+To bring up this family Sir George and Lady Sarah never had more than a thousand pounds a year, but the high-spirited girl who, "if she had had a grain of artfulness in her," would have been Queen of England, was quite content and do without for the sake of her devoted husband.
 Napier died in 1804, and left her absolutely broken-hearted.
-She was poor, too, until the King granted a pension of 800 a year to his old love in recognition of Napier's services.This journey of discovery was possible thanks to a simple Regency Silhouette.
+She was poor, too, until the King granted a pension of 800 a year to his old love in recognition of Napier's services.This journey of discovery was possible thanks to this simple Regency Silhouette.

-©Sandra Ker, Antiquarian Print Gallery, South Australia 2015
+©Sandra Ker, Antiquarian Print Gallery/History Revisited, South Australia 2015

 APG GICLEE COLLECTION